Key Concepts

 Share Server Management

-Since share-servers are logical containers that associate shares with share-networks, there is also a provision to manage and unmanage them.
-Admin users can manage share-servers by specifying the host, share-network and the driver-specific identifier that are used to uniquely identify the share-server.
-This functionality helps in importing share-servers and their associated shares and snapshots that were created in another system/deployment.
-Similarly, share-servers can also be unmanaged and removed from Manila’s database.
+Since share servers are logical containers that associate shares with share networks, there is also a provision to manage and unmanage them.
+Admin users can manage share servers by specifying the host, share network, and the driver-specific identifier that are used to uniquely identify the share server.
+This functionality helps in importing share servers and their associated shares and snapshots that were created in another system or deployment.
+Similarly, share servers can also be unmanaged and removed from Manila’s database.

 Important